slongerbeam/mediatree/Documentation/userspace-api/media/drivers/imx-uapi.rst

 While the reason for this observation isn't known (the IPU dummy line mechanism should show an increase in the intervals by 1 line time every frame, not a fixed value), we can use it to detect the corrupt fields using a frame interval monitor.
-If the FIM detects a bad frame interval, the ipuX_csiY subdev will send the event V4L2_EVENT_IMX_FRAME_INTERVAL_ERROR.
-Userland can register with the FIM event notification on the ipuX_csiY subdev device node.
+If the subdev that is monitoring frame intervals detects a bad frame interval, the subdev will send the event V4L2_EVENT_IMX_FRAME_INTERVAL_ERROR.
+Userland can register with the FIM event notification on the subdev device node.
 Userland can issue a streaming restart when this event is received to correct the rolling/split image.

-The ipuX_csiY subdev includes custom controls to tweak some dials for FIM.
+The subdevs that support frame interval monitoring are: ipuX_csiY at the IDMAC source pad, ipuX_ic_prpenc, and ipuX_ic_prpvf.
+These subdevs include custom FIM controls.
 If one of these controls is changed during streaming, the FIM will be reset and will continue at the new settings.

 - V4L2_CID_IMX_FIM_ENABLE